thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/developing-ideas-for-contributions/index.md

 - What have been your experiences with using wolkenkit?
 - What have you learned from using wolkenkit?

-If you would like to write, but don't run your own blog, we can also discuss writing a guest post for our [company blog](https://www.thenativeweb.io/blog).
+If you would like to write, but don't have your own blog, we can also talk about a guest post for the [blog by the native web](https://www.thenativeweb.io/blog).
 Additionally, we would be happy to link to your content, such as videos of your talks.
 Either way, feel free to [contact us](mailto:hello@thenativeweb.io).